-A common problem case is where the text really represents a sequence of items with separators, often programmatically concatenated.
+A common problem case is where the text really represents a sequence of items with separating punctuation marks, often programmatically concatenated.
 These separators are often strings of neutral characters.
 For example, a web page might have the following at the bottom: